dannyfritz/awesome-ray-tracing/GLOSSARY.md

   <dt>Realtime</dt>
   <dd>A rendering method that is intended for interaction.
 Usually requires render times in the milliseconds.</dd>
   <dt><a href="https://en.wikipedia.org/wiki/Path_tracing">Path Tracing</a></dt>
-  <dd>A method of rendering that is faithful to global illumination.
+  <dd>A rendering method using ray tracing that approximates the rendering equation by sampling a random subset of all possible light paths between the observer and the scene's light sources.</dd>
   <dt>PBR</dt>
   <dd>
     1. Physically Based Rendering